-Hammurabi ruled for 42 years (1792 -1750 B.C.E.).
+Hammurabi ruled for 42 years, from 1792 to 1750 B.C.E.
 Throughout his reign, the people of Babylon enjoyed peace and prosperity.
 Although the kingdom of Babylon eventually fell to foreign invaders, Hammurabi's laws were emulated throughout the ancient world.
-Rulers in a variety of different cultures found that instituting written code of laws accessible to the people kept their kingdoms running smoothly.
+Rulers in a variety of different cultures found that instituting a written code of laws accessible to the people kept their kingdoms running smoothly.

 To unlock this lesson you must be a Study.com Member.